ing-bank/doing-cli/docs/index.md

 - [Getting started](get_started/install.md): A hands-on introduction to `doing` for developers. *Recommended for all new users*
 - [How-to guides](howto/workflow_new_item.md): Step-by-step guides.
 Covers key tasks and operations and common problems.
-- [Commands](config/config_file.md): Technical reference covering the config file and all commands.
+- [Commands](reference/manual/init/): Technical reference covering the all commands.
+- [Config](config/config_file.md): Technical reference covering configuration using a config file or environment variables.
 - [Discussion](discussion/oneproject_setup.md): Explanation.
 Clarification and discussion of key topics.

 ## `--help`